Nekroze/codeforthought/chapter/playground.rst

 thoughts.
 Now that is what **Code for Thought** is all about!

-In the next chapter we will be looking at using functions and telling the computer how to do a specific job.
+In the next chapter we will be looking at using functions and telling the computer how to do a repetitive tasks.